TomVincentUK/snompy/docs/guide/guide_intro.rst

 Thickness-dependent PMMA spectra
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example simulates a SNOM spectrum from a multilayer structure of poly(methyl methacrylate) (PMMA) on silicon, for different thicknesses of PMMA, and normalises the signal to a reference spectrum taken from gold.
+This example uses the multilayer FDM to simulate a SNOM spectrum from a thin layer of poly(methyl methacrylate) (PMMA) on silicon, for different thicknesses of PMMA, and normalises the signal to a reference spectrum taken from bulk gold.

 .. plot:: guide/plots/intro_spectra.py
    :align: center